Battle of Grand Pré: Trek from Beaubassin

 After the rigors of the previous year's campaign in Nova Scotia the Canadian "detachment was extraordinarily weakened by maladies" including De Ramezay and it was for this reason he delegated command of the attack to Captain Coulon de Villiers.
 (Note: (Morris 1748) mentions several times that both the "French American Troops and Indians" were suffering from a "distemper", linking the illness to that which had devastated the sailors and soldiers of the D'Anville fleet.)
 On January 21, 1747 the French then commenced a 21-day winter march to the Minas.
 The troops, on snowshoes and utilizing sleds, crossed to Bay Verte, followed the Northumberland shore to Tatamagouche, crossed the Cobequid Mountains to Cobequid Bay near present-day Truro, and by February 2 had reached the Shubenacadie River where they found the river blocked by ice and too dangerous for the main force to cross.
 De Villiers ordered Boishébert to cross the river with ten men and "to block the roads of the inhabitants in this district to make sure we are not discovered."
 Throughout the trek the Canadian force was joined by both Acadian militia and Mi'kmaq warriors.
 Further assistance came when they were sheltered and fed by local Acadian families who also provided information on the New England positions.
 There were Acadians, however, that were not allies.
 At Cobequid (Truro), de Villiers took precaution "to block all the paths because the ill-intentioned inhabitants could undertake to pass and alert the English to our march."

 With the lower Shubenacadie River blocked by ice, the main force travelled the eastern shore of the river until they passed the tidal reach and there crossed over to the western side.
 They quickly crossed overland to the Kennetcook River and then on to the Acadian village at Pisiguit where the villagers replenished their food supplies which had been running low for several days.
 By midday on February 10, despite a raging blizzard, the troops were on their final march, taking the old Acadian road over Horton Mountain to Melanson Village in the Gaspereau Valley, just a few miles from Grand Pré.
-At Melanson the troops were joined by Acadian guides who led them directly to the houses where the New English were billeted.
+At Melanson the troops were joined by Acadian guides who led them directly to the houses where the New Englanders were billeted.